 Maybe you have a credit limit of $15,000 a month.

 Anyway, suddenly that $4,000 doesn’t seem too terrible to a lender.

 You put it on your card with a credit limit of $15,000, and because $4,000 is less than 30 percent of $15,000, and you pay it off in relatively short order, you may see your credit score rise.

-Perhaps it dips for awhile because lenders don’t like to see revolving credit, but your cousin or whomever pays it off, and lenders love that, and in the long run, yes, perhaps your credit score climbs, and you have an even better credit history than you did.
+Perhaps it dips for a while because lenders don’t like to see revolving credit, but your cousin or whoever pays it off, and lenders love that, and in the long run, yes, perhaps your credit score climbs, and you have an even better credit history than you did.